+Rev. 643, 647-48 (2008).
+Under that framework, presidents could declare a national emergency based on an "unusual and extraordinary threat" to the U.S. national security, foreign policy, or economy "which has its source in whole or substantial part outside the United States."
 International Emergency Economic Powers Act, Pub.
 L. No. 95-223, tit.
 II, § 202, 91 Stat.
 1626 (1977) codified at 50 U.S.C. §1701 (b).
 The president could then authorize a range of economic actions to address this foreign threat.

-Despite being tied to the mechanism of national emergency declarations, and despite the requirement of an "unusual and extraordinary threat," IEEPA has been used almost from the outset as a basic tool of foreign policy.
-Presidents issue declarations under IEEPA in situations where imposing sanctions on foreign actors would advance U.S. interests, regardless of whether the threat to those interests is truly "unusual and extraordinary."
-See Harold Hongju Koh, The National Security Constitution: Sharing Power After the Iran-Contra Affair 47 (Yale U. Press 1990).8 IEEPA declarations create sanctions regimes that often become-and are intended to
+Despite employing the mechanism of national emergency declarations, and despite the requirement of an "unusual and extraordinary threat," IEEPA has been used almost from the outset as a basic tool of foreign policy.
+Presidents impose economic sanctions under IEEPA to advance U.S. foreign policy interests, regardless of whether the threat to those interests is truly "unusual and extraordinary."
+See Harold Hongju Koh, The National Security Constitution:Sharing Power After the Iran-Contra Affair 47 (Yale U. Press 1990).
+Those sanctions regimes often become-and are intended to become-semi-permanent in nature.
+IEEPA thus underlies current U.S. economic policies toward governments or factions in Iran, Sudan, the Balkans, Zimbabwe, Iraq, Syria, Belarus, the Democratic Republic of the Congo, the Central African Republic, Burundi, Lebanon, North Korea, Venezuela, Somalia, Libya, Yemen, and Ukraine.
+See Declared National Emergencies, supra.